nuts-foundation/nuts-specification/rfc/rfc006-distributed-registry.md

 #### 3.2.3 Update (Replace)
 The complete document gets replaced with a newer version.

-Changes to DID documents can only be accepted if the update is signed with a current controller authentication key:
+Changes to DID documents can only be accepted if the update is signed with a capabilityInvocation key from one of the controllers:

-- a key referenced from the `authentication` section of the latest DID document version.
+- a key referenced from the `capabilityInvocation` section of the latest DID document version.
-- a key referenced from the `authentication` section of a controller.
+- a key referenced from the `capabilityInvocation` section of a controller.
 One of the entries in the `controller` field MAY refer to a different DID Document.
-  The `authentication` keys of the latest version of that DID Document can be used as authorized key.
+  The `capabilityInvocation` keys of the latest version of that DID Document can be used as authorized key.
-- a key referenced from the `authentication` section of the given DID document if it is a `Create` action.

 The following requirements on the JWS header parameter apply: